-(1) Information for all periods is presented in accordance with IFRS and in U.S. dollars.
+(1) Information for all periods is derived from the Company's annual and interim financial statements, which are prepared in accordance with IFRS and IFRS applicable to interim financial reporting, as applicable, and in U.S. dollars..

 ACQUISITIONS

 Galaxy Acquisition: